• Sat. Sep 6th, 2025

 THE ISLAND'S BIGGEST MARKET

 The United Kingdom remains as the island’s most important market.
 It currently accounts for the largest source of annual visitors, which numbers an average of approximately 40% of the market.
-British Airways recently acknowledged this and took full advantage of the incentives introduced by THE MINISTRY OF TOURISM.
-The United Kingdom’s national carrier recently expanded its direct flight schedules from Gatwick to Larnaca and there are plans to introduce new direct routes from other parts of the United Kingdom.
+British Airways recently acknowledged this and took full advantage of the incentives introduced by THE MINISTRY OF TOURISMThe United Kingdom’s national carrier recently expanded its direct flight schedules from Gatwick to Larnaca and there are plans to introduce new direct routes from other parts of the United Kingdom.

 THINGS TO CONSIDER BEFORE FLYING

-On-board entertainment: Watching a movie or playing a computer game is a good way to kill time during a flight.
+1. On-board entertainment: Watching a movie or playing a computer game of your choice is a good way to kill time during a flight or even a delay.
 A good set of noise-cancelling headphones will cut out aircraft noise.
+Keeping all tech devices charged is often a top priority when travelling, and a good power bank will ensure that all devices have a constant charge.